 5. Check your device permitted apps access

-Guys, honestly you need to look out for this, always check the permission that each app has on your phone, that way you can uncover a lot of things going behind your backs, let’s say you downloaded a game application and in order to join your friends who are already in the game, you accepted all the permissions so as to join the game fast.
+Guys, honestly you need to look out for this, always check the permission that each app has on your phone, that way you can uncover a lot of things going behind your back, let’s say you downloaded a game application and in order to join your friends who are already in the game, you accepted all the permissions so as to join the game fast.

-So guys always check your phone app permissions, for android phone users, Goto Settings> App & notifications >Advanced > Permission manager and look for those fishy apps that are asking for unnecessary permissions.
+So guys always check your phone app permissions, for Android phone users, Goto Settings> App & notifications >Advanced > Permission Manager, and look for those fishy apps that are asking for unnecessary permissions.

 6. Avoid phishing-scams

-Phishing-scams are drastically increasing in both strength and in numbers and cyber-crooks love to use this cyber-offense because of its unpredictability and due to the fact, it is almost unstoppable.
+Phishing scams are drastically increasing in both strength and in numbers and cyber-crooks love to use this cyber-offense because of its unpredictability and due to the fact, it is almost unstoppable.

-Cyber-hackers are known for their skills/expertise and most of them are evil- geniuses, pardon using that word because they devise such sophisticated digital-scams that regular non-tech-savvy people using IoT-devices are not able to even suspect these scams.
+Cyber-hackers are known for their skills/expertise and most of them are evil- geniuses, pardon using that word because they devise such sophisticated digital scams that regular non-tech-savvy people using IoT devices are not able to even suspect these scams.

-7. Become skilful
+7. Become skillful

-If you do not have the required knowledge and skills/expertise to protect your digital-wellbeing there is a little chance that you will become a victim of a cyber-crime.
+If you do not have the required knowledge and skills/expertise to protect your digital-wellbeing there is a little chance that you will become a victim of a cybercrime.

-Always learn more cybersecurity-awareness skills/courses that help you increase your digital-protection by teachings of several ways of defending and preventing cyber-attacks/risks.
+Always learn more cybersecurity-awareness skills/courses that help you increase your digital protection by teachings of several ways of defending and preventing cyber-attacks/risks.

 In fact, you can keep a look at the internet if your data is breached or exposed online using this amazing project Troyhunt did called HaveiBeenPwnd, all you to do is input your email in the haveibeenpwned search box, and if any data that breached online has your data in it, it will pop up to you, so you can do the needful.